jedisct1/libsodium-doc/helpers/memory_management.md

 An additional guard page is placed before this canary to make it less likely for sensitive data to be accessible when reading past the end of an unrelated region.

-The allocated region is filled with `0xdb` bytes in order to help catch bugs due to initialized data.
+The allocated region is filled with `0xdb` bytes in order to help catch bugs due to uninitialized data.

 In addition, `sodium_mlock()` is called on the region to help avoid it being swapped to disk.
 On operating systems supporting `MAP_NOCORE` or `MADV_DONTDUMP`, memory allocated this way will also not be part of core dumps.